ravachol/kew/README.md

 This command plays all songs from "The Cure Greatest Hits" directory, provided it's in your music library.

 cue returns the first directory or file whose name matches the string you provide.
+It works best when your music library is organized in this way: artist folder->album folder(s)->track(s).

 #### Some Examples: